Inflect logo

 Natural Disaster Risk

-Ann Arbor has a very low natural disaster risk profile, with a FEMA National Risk Index score of 9.32 out of 100, as of September 2025.
-This low-risk environment makes it an ideal location for critical infrastructure and business continuity.
+Ann Arbor has a very low natural disaster risk profile, with a FEMA National Risk Index score of 9.32 out of 100 as of September 2025.
+This minimizes environmental threats to infrastructure and improves the predictability of operations.
+The primary risks to consider are severe weather events common to the Midwest.

 • Tornado